 Cross Cultural Communication

-Subject Overview
+Overview

-In this unit you will explore the significance of culture for communication and the process of contextualisation.
+In this subject you will explore the significance of culture for communication and the process of contextualisation.
 You will study theories and models of cross-cultural communication, world views and their significance for cross-cultural communication, and the influence of social and power structures on communication.
 You will also look at the impact of language, body language and para-language; behavioural patterns, cultural norms and values such as honour/shame; the role of gender, media , space, time, para-language, artefacts and the environment.

-Unit Details
+Subject Details

 Workload |